sombriks/sombriks-hq/src/blog/0092-a-zig-overview.md

 }
 ```

-Once installed, its time to declare the dependency into your `build.zig`:
+Once installed, it's time to declare the dependency into your `build.zig`:

 ```zig
 // my-project/build.zig